Dilergore/wall-touchscreen-ha-control/README.md

 #### HDMI Cable
 This type of HDMI cable is really good because it is highly customizable and small.
 On the Raspberry PI end we will use a micro-HDMI connector while on the LCD controller side we will use normal.

-#### Power Supply & PoE & Step-down
+#### Power Supply, PoE, Step-down, Reset Button & Reset Button Cable
 In each and every room I have a CAT6 UTP cable wired already next to the room entrance up from the normal socket switches (on ~160cm from the floor).
 I am planning to use the pre-wired UTP cable to provide both power and network connectivity to the solution.
 The solution will use a 12V/42W Power supply through passive PoE.
 42W should be enough to power the solution since the LCD screen requires 5v2A and the RPi requires 5v3A which somes up to 25W.
 The PoE adapter on the Raspberry end is small giving us the flexibility required which is making it the perfect choice for this solution.
 The step-down will be used to power the Raspberry PI with 5V.
+Since I wanted to make sure that in case a failure I do not need to remove the frame from the wall / unplug the power cord inside my wall rack I will add a small reset button.

 #### Ambient Light Sensor
 BH1750 is a well-known sensor which can be used together with the RPi to measure lux in the surrounding environment.
 Since today I do not have any light sensor in my rooms I am planning to use this as the main source for light level and base some automations on it.
 It will also help us to dim the screen light at night making sure we will not go blind if we plan to check something during our midnight sleepwalk ;-).
 The black glass film will help us to hide this.